 First decide if you want a stable release or a nightly.

-Stable release are here, Simply click on the latest version, navigate to Windows, and then select the architecture of your computer.
+Stable release are here, and then select the architecture of your computer.

 The current nightly is here.
 There are several files you can download in these folders.
 For a new installation you want RetroArch.7z or the setup package (RetroArch-20XX-XX-XX-setup.exe).

 Both options provide you with the latest RetroArch, the only difference is that one is a self extracting installer, and the other one an archive you have to extract manually.
 Both are portable installation which means the RetroArch setup is:

 - It's self-contained